juseg/hyoga/doc/opening.rst

 Selecting data
 --------------

-The demo data is indexed by age in kiloyears (ka).
-Thanks to the power of xarray, selecting an age-slice of the ice thickness is as easy as:

-.. ipython:: python

-   ds.sel(age=24).thk  # or ds.thk.sel(age=24)

-Please refer to the excellent xarray_ to explore the many other ways of indexing and subsetting data.
+Please refer to the excellent xarray_ docs to explore the many other ways of indexing and subsetting data.
 As long as hyoga (or any submodule) has been imported, new functionality will be available in a so-called "dataset accessor" attribute ``ds.hyoga``: